 On television Tereshchuk has been a correspondent and anchor, and made documentaries based in many countries around the world for TV networks in both the US (ABC, CBS, Discovery and History Channel) and Britain (ITV, Channel 4 and BBC World Service).
 He has also been a multimedia adviser to international development agencies and the United Nations.

-Currently, as Contributing Correspondent and Producer with the PBS network television program Religion and Ethics Newsweekly, he reports mainly on ethical issues.
+As Contributing Correspondent and Producer with the PBS network television program Religion and Ethics Newsweekly since 2012, he has reported mainly on ethical issues.

 Every weekend he discusses media practice and ethics on the NPR station WHDD in Connecticut.
 Podcasts are available at iTunes